SystemInfected/crypto-bot/README.md

 The algorithm is based on the <a href="https://en.wikipedia.org/wiki/Coppock_curve" target="_blank">Coppock Curve</a> for **BUY** indication and ATR (WMA10 of TR) for **SELL** indication.

-CCXT with Binance is used to get current price data and connect to exchange.
+CCXT is used to get current price data and connect to exchange.
 <a href="https://ccxt.readthedocs.io/en/latest/manual.html#exchanges" target="_blank">Available exchanges with CCXT</a>

 _ATT: This is built mostly for fun.
 I am no trading expert, use this at your own risk._